 Mother’s Recipe launches Bhelpuri Chutney and others

-Mother’s Recipe, the FMCG brand of Desai Brothers Ltd.’s food division has introduced a new range of home style chutneys in five variants.
+Mother’s Recipe, the FMCG brand of Desai Brothers Ltd.’s food division has introduced a new range of home-style chutneys in five variants.
 The chutneys have been manufactured in its state-of-the-art plant in Pune under strict hygienic conditions.
 The five chutneys variants are Delhi Chutney, Bhelpuri Chutney, Red Chilli Garlic Chutney, Samosa Chutney and Tamarind Date Chutney.
-Mother’s Recipe is committed to deliver products, which satisfy Indian palates.
+Mother’s Recipe is committed to delivering products, which satisfy Indian palates.
 The chutneys are priced at Rs.79 for a pack of different chutneys that weighs between 330 to 380 grams.

 This home-style range of chutneys has been developed after extensive research and consumer insights.
-They are made from the fresh ingredients so they deliver authentic taste of home-cooked food.
+They are made from the fresh ingredients so they deliver the authentic taste of home-cooked food.
 These chutneys are likely to inculcate healthy eating habits and can be relished during the monsoon season.
-The chutneys will be available at all hypermarkets, exclusive Mother’s Recipe outlets and local retail stores across Bengaluru, Pune, Mumbai, Delhi, Noida, Hyderabad, Ahmedabad and Punjab, as well as on bigbasket.com.
+The chutneys will be available at all hypermarkets, exclusive Mother’s Recipe outlets and local retail stores across Bengaluru, Pune, Mumbai, Delhi, Noida, Hyderabad, Ahmedabad, and Punjab, as well as on bigbasket.com.
 In pickles, Mother’s Recipe already dominates the category market with more than 64 variants and they are expecting the chutneys to do equally well.